IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Worklist Client actor is responsible for providing a reporting worklist to the user.

 When a user selects studies from the worklist, the Worklist Client launches other applications (e.g. Image Display, Report Creator, etc.) if necessary.
-It initiates a new report context to synchronize other applications through the Hub to enable dictation on the studies.
+It opens a new report context to synchronize other applications through the Hub to enable dictation on the studies.

 When a study dictation is complete, the Worklist Client consumes the report anchor context update event so that it can mark the study as dictated and remove it from the worklist.